eludi/arcajs/doc/API.md

 ### function app.prompt

-reads a string from a modal window
+reads a string from a modal window or popup overlay

 #### Parameters: